telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/load-markers-for-area.md

 # Load Markers For Visible Area

-The example below demonstrates how to filter the data for a marker layer depending on the visible area of a Kendo UI Map.
+The following example demonstrates how to filter the data for a marker layer depending on the visible area of the Kendo UI Map.

 ###### Example